Dazzlingly Obvious: Photographing Poland's Public Spaces

 What can be read from the landscapes that we pass through every day?
-Why is it worth photographing the view from a window, yet not worth getting used to the visual violence on the walls?
-What hidden message does the tree in a neighbour’s back garden send?
+Why is it worth photographing the view from a window?
+What hidden message does the tree in a neighbour’s back garden hold?

-The city is a space which provides a large number of different aesthetic experiences: images, sounds, and smells.
+The city is a space which provides a large number of different aesthetic experiences: images, sounds and smells.
 Photographing it in a natural, objective way allows one to concentrate on the chosen element of the landscape and analyse it.
-Thanks to this division of the space (photographing, or quoting, it), it’s no longer something obvious and accepted without reflection, but becomes vulnerable to criticism.
+Thanks to this division of the space (photographing, or quoting it), it’s no longer something obvious, accepted without reflection – it becomes vulnerable to criticism.

 Architecture of the Seventh Day

-After the Second World War, 3,779 churches were built in Poland which have strongly influenced the landscape but still haven’t been widely commented on.
-In the times of the Polish People’s Republic, funding them was a form of social protest against the authorities.
+After the Second World War, 3,779 churches were built in Poland, which have strongly influenced the landscape but still haven’t been widely commented on.
+In the times of the communist regime, funding them was a form of social protest against the authorities.
 Most of them came to existence only thanks to the activities of the faithful.
-On www.architektura7dnia.pl, one can add their own story connected with building a certain church, read articles (for example, the fascinating story of the Lord’s Ark in Nowa Huta), and view thematic galleries.
+On the website www.architektura7dnia.pl, one can add one's own story connected with building a certain church, read articles (for example, the fascinating story of the Lord’s Ark in Nowa Huta) and view thematic galleries.
 The curators of the project are Kuba Snopek and Iza Cichońska.

-Thuja – a coniferous plant from the cypress family – is, in the opinion of Piotr Bekas, often used for the ‘protection’ of private properties from outside eyes.
-The photographer asks if thujas are extensions of the curtains in the windows, an attempt at protecting from the undefined, from hostility assumed in advance, at the same time strengthening the feeling that there is something to be afraid of.
-Ironically, the conifer, in addition to covering and isolating, can send a desperate communication: here I am (a phrase homophonous with the plant's name in Polish)!
-Piotrbekas.pl
+The thuja – a coniferous plant from the cypress family – is, in the opinion of Piotr Bekas, often used for the ‘protection’ of private property from outside eyes.
+The photographer asks if thujas are extensions of window curtains, an attempt at protecting from the undefined, from hostility assumed in advance, while at the same time, strengthening the feeling that there is something to be afraid of.
+Ironically, the conifer, in addition to covering and isolating, can send out a desperate message: Here I am (a phrase homophonous with the plant's name in Polish)! piotrbekas.pl

 The City Sleeps is a series presenting the streets of small cities after nightfall: empty pavements and the borders of villages lit by the muted light of sodium lamps.
 The photos were exhibited during the Kraków Photo Month in 2010. lukaszbiederman.com

 Land carrying capacity is the number of square metres of living space in a building which it is possible to obtain with certain conditions of development.
-In his project Certowicz notices that the profitability of investments often outweighs aesthetic issues. www. jakubcertowicz.pl
+In his project, Certowicz notices that the profitability of investments often outweighs aesthetic issues. jakubcertowicz.pl

 A photo of the Średnicowy Bridge in Warsaw covered with a printed canvas a few months before Euro 2012 shows a hoax created for the needs of the performance – the rusting construction didn’t fit to the imagined concept.
 During the competition, the bridge was covered with adverts for the sponsors of the event. chrobak.ch